Shashwati-2002-git/Shashwati-repo-1/README.md

 # Shashwati-repo-1
-Shashwati-repo-1 is my first repository on Github.
+This is my first repository on Github.
+Author - Shashwati